fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

 joining.

-While the system works well, it is not perfect, and occasionally many scientific names recognized by Natureserve will resolve to the same species in the GBIF Backbone Taxonomy.
+While the system works well, it is not perfect, and occasionally many scientific names recognized by NatureServe will resolve to the same species in the GBIF Backbone Taxonomy.
 In this case manual resolution of names is necessary and species evaluations must be completed manually.
 This is necessary because without matching taxonomic identifiers we have